SexChrLab/XYalign/docs/usage.rst

 --------------------------
 The minimum memory requirements for XYalign are determined by external programs, rather than any internal code.
-Right now, the major limiting step is bwa indexing which requires 5-6 GB of memory to index a human-sized genome.
+Right now, the major limiting step is bwa indexing of reference genomes which requires 5-6 GB of memory to index a human-sized genome.

 The slowest parts of the pipeline all involve steps relying on external programs, such as genome preparation, variant calling, read mapping, swapping sex chromosome alignments, etc.
 In almost all cases, you'll see substantial increases in the speed of the pipeline by increasing the number of threads/cores.
-You must provide information about the number of threads available to XYalign with the ``--cpus`` flag (XYalign will assume only a single thread is available unless this flag is set).
+You must provide information about the number of cores available to XYalign with the ``--cpus`` flag (XYalign will assume only a single thread is available unless this flag is set).